Pre-Master of Arts in Occupational Therapy

 Qualifying students will complete their undergraduate major in three years.
 In their fourth year, while still enrolled at the undergraduate level, students will begin taking MAOT courses to earn their Bachelor's degree.
 In their fifth year, students will complete the MAOT program while enrolled as graduate students.

 Apply on/or before February 15 of senior year.
-Students will receive an admissions decision by April 1st.
+Students will receive admission decisions by April 1 of their senior year.
+Applicants must meet the following requirements for consideration:

 GAP Pre-OT students who have met all admission and application criteria will be given priority when they apply in their junior year, before other Dual-Degree OT applicants are considered.